matsens/erick/_posts/2019-12-31-command-line-cozy.md

 For that I use [this shell command](https://gist.github.com/matsen/b121999f861cd001c6814a20d032fa53).

+### You can get fancy with tmux

+Some people love complex tmux setups with tons of sub-panes with things running in them.
+I prefer to have a simple setup where things can get set up and torn down easily.
+If you like a fancy setup, you can use something like [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) to maintain such setups on your local machine between reboots.
+There are also tmux plugin managers, etc, but just a simple configuration file is all I've needed.

+You can also have lots of different detached sessions, give them names, etc.
+I used to do this, with each session corresponding to a single project.
+For me it ended up being too much work to manage, but perhaps it fits for you.

-## fzf
+# fzf

-We all love tab completion.
+We all love tab completion for matching files.
 But sometimes it too can be painful.
-Consider this list of files, which is the various posts that have appeared on fredhutch.io:
+Consider this list of files, which is some the various posts that have appeared on [fredhutch.io](http://fredhutch.io):

 ```
 2014-04-24-command-line.md        2015-04-06-R-sequence-analysis.md